 The delicate, nutty taste of this peanut oil is ideal for high-heat cooking and baking as well as for making homemade peanut butter.
 Because it has a rich, roasted flavor, it’s also a great option for drizzling over roasted vegetables or as a finishing oil on any dish.

 Amazon has officially entered the food production world with its brand Happy Belly.
 And in true Amazon fashion, this peanut oil comes at a price that’s unmatched by its competitors.
-There are no frills, like organic peanuts or special cold-pressing techniques, but if you’re looking for a good-tasting peanut oil without any additives or fillers, this is it.
+There are no frills, like organic peanuts or special cold-pressing techniques, but if you’re looking for a good-tasting peanut oil without any fillers, this is it.

 Because it’s refined, Happy Belly Peanut Oil has a neutral taste and stands up really well to high heat, making it a great multipurpose cooking oil.
 And it comes in a convenient 1-gallon size, so you can stock up at a great price.

-Because of a growing concern around peanut allergies, most movie theaters have ditched using peanut oil for their popcorn.
+Most movie theaters have ditched using peanut oil for their popcorn.
 But if you want a truly decadent, theater-like popcorn experience, try the Snappy Popcorn Pure Peanut Oil next time you’re making popcorn at home.

 This refined peanut oil has a slightly nutty flavor that expertly complements the popcorn without being totally overpowering.
 Of course, this oil isn't limited to popcorn; you can use it for just about anything, from stir-fries to marinades to baked goods.